Timetables

 Reading Locations

-This ESC194 lecture occured from 5:00 PM – 6:00 PM at the Sandford Fleming Building (SF), on the first floor, in room 1101.
+This ESC194 lecture occurred from 5:00 PM – 6:00 PM at the Sandford Fleming Building (SF), on the first floor, in room 1101.
 It was for students in Section #2 (hence, the “0102”).

 Important Things to Note

-Exam schedules come out later in the semester, but they are usually held Monday – Saturday in either a morning (9:30 AM – 12 PM), afternoon (2 PM – 4:30 PM), or evening slot (6:30 PM to 9:00 PM).
+Final exam schedules come out later in the semester, but they are usually held Monday – Saturday between 9am and 9pm

-Every day, you will have at least one hour-long break between classes, which acts as a lunch period (this break may not occur at the same time every day).
+Every day, you’ll have at least one hour-long break between classes, which acts as a lunch period (this break may not occur at the same time every day).
 We recommend you use it to take a break and eat with friends!
 Be sure to check out some of our food recommendations.

 First-year schedules usually cannot be rearranged unless religious, medical, Varsity athletic, or other important accommodations need to be made.
 If you have a significant request, we encourage you to speak with your academic advisor.

-In first year, between going to class, doing homework, and studying, you will likely put in around 50 hours of work per week (this number may increase or decrease based on midterms, projects, and exams).
+In first year, between going to class, doing homework, and studying, you’ll likely put in around 50 hours of work per week (this number may increase or decrease based on midterms, projects, and exams).
 This will likely be more than what you had in high school, and it is okay to feel a little bit overwhelmed!
 Yes, first year will be challenging, but you can absolutely get good grades, engage in extracurricular activities, and make time for personal endeavours with proper time management, focus, and effort